security-prince/MavenDependencyCheck/README.md

 # MavenDependencyCheck
-An automation Script to run [OWASP Dependency-Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) on Maven Based projects.
+An automation script to run [OWASP Dependency-Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) on Maven Based projects.

 This script basically clones the given repositories and builds them using maven.
 Once successful, it runs dependency-check on them and generates the reports